Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:Examples} we provide a portfolio of examples that constitute possible applications of our methods.
-We refer to several of these examples in later sections.
-In Section \ref{sec:Deterministic-Bounds} we develop bounds on the estimation error of the $\ell^1$-penalized M-estimator, which motivate our methods to choose the penalty parameter.
-We introduce and analyze the analytic method in Section \ref{sec:Analytic-Penalty-Method} and the bootstrap-after-cross-validation method in Section \ref{sec:Bootstrapping-the-Penalty}.
-We discuss how these methods generalize to modeling frameworks richer than (\ref{eq:EstimandIntro}) in Section \ref{sec:Extensions}.
-In Section \ref{sec:Simulations} we illustrate our methods via a simulation study and compare them with existing methods.
-We defer all proofs to the appendix, where we also provide implementation details and low-level conditions sufficient for assumptions made in the main text.
+In Section \ref{sec:Examples} we provide a portfolio of examples that constitute possible applications of our method.
+In Section \ref{sec:Deterministic-Bounds} we develop bounds on the estimation error of the $\ell_1$-ME, which motivate our method for choosing the penalty parameter.
+In Section \ref{sec:Bootstrapping-the-Penalty}, we introduce the BCV penalty method and derive convergence rates for the resulting $\ell_1$-ME and post-$\ell_1$-ME.
+In Section \ref{sec: inference}, we show how to perform inference on individual components of $\btheta_0$ via debiasing.
+In Section \ref{sec:Simulations}, we present a simulation study shedding light on the finite-sample properties of our method and contrast it with cross-validation.
+Finally, in Section \ref{sec:Application}, we apply our method to the empirical setting of \citet{fryer_jr_empirical_2019}.
+All proofs are relegated to the Online Appendices.